chiheb08/vespa-vectorstore/knowledge/Re-ranking.md

 - Retriever returns 50 chunks: some about Docker, some about chmod, some about Vespa.
 - Re-ranker puts “chmod Operation not permitted” chunks at the top.

+#### Quick mental model
+- Retrieval answers: “Which chunks are *possibly* relevant?”
+- Re-ranking answers: “Which of these chunks are *most* relevant?”

 #### Key tradeoff
 - Higher `candidate_count` → better chance to include the right chunk, but more re-rank cost.